JiscPER/jper/docs/API.md

 If the notification content is not found, you will receive a 404 (Not Found) and no response body.

-If the notification content is found and authentication succeeds you will receive a 200 (OK) and the following response:
+If the notification content is found and authentication succeeds you will receive a 303 (See Other):

+    HTTP/1.1 303 See Other
+    Location: <url to storage system to retrieve file>

+This, in turn, will result in a 200 (OK) and the binary content:

     HTTP 1.1  200 OK
     Content-Type: application/zip
     Content-Transfer-Encoding: base64
-    Packaging: <content packaging identifier>

     [Binary Content]

 Note that a successful access by a user with the role "repository" will log a successful delivery of content notification into the router (used for reporting on the router's ability to support REF compliance).

-If you are retrieving content from a public link directly from the publisher's site, you should consider sending an event to the Receipt API.
+### Retrieve router-proxied content associated with notifications

+This endpoint will redirect you to any links made publicly available by the provider (if available).

+These URLs will appear in the notification JSON "link" field if they are available to use.

+You need to have the user role "repository" to access this endpoint.

+    GET /notification/<id>/content/<content_id>?api_key=<api_key>

+Authentication failure will result in a 401 (Unauthorised), and no response body.
+Authentication failure can happen for the following reasons:

+* api_key is invalid
+* You do not have the user role "repository"
+* You have the role "repository" and this notification has not yet been routed

+If the requested link from the notification is not found, you will receive a 404 (Not Found) and no response body.

+If the requested link from the notification is found and authentication succeeds you will receive a 303 (See Other):

+    HTTP/1.1 303 See Other
+    Location: <url to provider site to retrieve file>

+At this point the caller will be directed to a URL outside of the domain of the router, so behaviour will be dependent on the provider's service.
+The requirements placed on the provider by the router under these circumstances are that the content be publicly accessible to a GET request.

+Note that a successful access will log a successful delivery of content notification into the router (used for reporting on the router's ability to support REF compliance).

 ## Routing API